Azure-Samples/ms-identity-docs-code-python/src/cli-access-protected-api/README.md

 python3 cli.py
 ```

-If everything worked, you should receive a response similar to this:
+If everything worked, you should receive a response similar to this (output truncated for brevity):

 ```console
 Could not find a cached token, so fetching a new one.